Attention Surgery: An Efficient Recipe to Linearize Your Video Diffusion Transformer

 To enable large-scale ablation studies, we fine-tune a lower-resolution model producing \(320 \times 480\) frames on a subset of VBench comprising one-fifth of the original prompts.
 To mitigate performance fluctuations from short training runs, we evaluate each configuration at four iteration counts—i.e., 400, 600, 800, and 1{,}000—and report averaged results.

 \textbf{Datasets.} For fine-tuning low-resolution models, we use a 350K subset of the video dataset from Open-Sora Plan~\citep{lin2024opensora}.
-For high-resolution fine-tuning, we use 22K synthetic video samples generated by Wan2.1 14B, with prompts drawn from the same source as the low-resolution dataset.
+For high-resolution fine-tuning, we use 22K synthetic video samples generated by Wan2.1 14B, with prompts drawn from the low-resolution dataset.

 \textbf{Model Hyperparameters.} We experiment with converting different numbers of transformer blocks to hybrid attention: 15, 20, and 25 out of the 30 blocks in Wan2.1 1.3B.
 For hybrid blocks, we explore hybridization rates of 2, 4, and 8.
 Based on empirical analysis of the impact of \(\phi_k\) and \(\phi_q\) transformation complexity on generation quality, we find that a lightweight 2-layer MLP with degree-2 polynomial features is sufficient, adding approximately 2.4M parameters per converted block.
 Unless otherwise stated, we use value distillation loss during pretraining.
-Additional hyperparameter details are provided in Appendix~A.
+Additional hyperparameter details are provided in the appendix.